telerik/maui-docs/controls/chat/styling.md

 Any change in the appearance of the `RadChat` components depends on the referenced styles.
 The default templates contain a `RadBorder` control (used to achieve the rounded edges), an Image control (used for the avatar of the single and first message), and a Label for the text message itself.

-Here are the provided styles that you can use to customize the different parts of the control:
+To customize the different parts of the control, you can use the following built-in styles:

 - `MessageImageStyle`(`TargetType Image`)&mdash;Defines the style referred to the send button image.